Acting Skills are Life Skills.

 Problem Solving/Listening Skills

-In any good Theatre camp, encouraging the group to listen to each other before reacting will be a paramount goal.
+In any good acting class, encouraging the group to listen to each other before reacting will be a paramount goal.
 As actors, we need to be able to listen carefully and thoughtfully, on stage and off.
 Drama students who are encouraged to listen, respect, give constructive criticism and encourage every one of their peers in class are learning not only to create wonderful art, but are learning how to deal with others in society in a mature, attractive, and pretty rare way!

 Just like any machine, if one part is broken or not working to its full potential, collaboration in a drama class can fall apart.
 By teaching accountability through exercises, scenes, and games, drama teachers have the unique advantage of teaching students the importance of their roles in a project.
 Students realize that if they are not pulling their weight, the story falls apart.
 This teaches kids that they are important and their work is necessary for the success of the team.